Fitzwilliam Lawn Tennis Club: The Move to Appian Way

+Epworth Hall, Appian Way, Dublin 2, the site of the modern day tennis club since 1969.

-In 1969 the members of Fitzwilliam Lawn Tennis Club approved an offer to surrender its Wilton Place premises in exchange for a purpose-built complex on a much larger site at Appian Way, less than 2 km away.
-The move took place in December 1972, and involved building a new clubhouse with significantly enhanced facilities.
+In 1969 the members of Fitzwilliam Lawn Tennis Club approved an offer to surrender its Wilton Place premises in exchange for a purpose-built complex on a much larger site at the corner of Winton Road and Appian Way, less than 2 km away replacing a house and gardens by the name of Epworth Hall which was owned by Wesley College.
+At least four other Victorian houses were also demolished in the process.
+The deal was arranged by a consortium which included Ken O'Reilly Hyland, Sam Stephenson, Arthur Gibney and New Ireland Assurance.

+The move took place in December 1972, and involved building a new clubhouse with significantly enhanced facilities designed by Sam Stephenson.
 Currently the club has six floodlit outdoor tennis courts and four indoor tennis courts; it also has six squash courts, one of which is an exhibition court with seating for 150 spectators; it has three outdoor padel courts; and it has a specialised shop for racquets, clothing and a re-stringing service.

 The Lawn Tennis Championships of Ireland / Irish Open Tennis Championships

-Prior to the creation of the International Lawn Tennis Federation and the establishment of its world championship events in 1913, the Irish Championships at Fitzwilliam were considered by players and historians as one of the four most important tennis tournaments to win, the others being the Wimbledon Championships, the U.S. National championships and the Northern Championships.
+Prior to the creation of the International Lawn Tennis Federation and the establishment of its world championship events in 1913, the Irish Championships at Fitzwilliam were considered by players and historians as one of the four most important tennis tournaments to win, the others being the Wimbledon Championships, the Northern Championships and the U.S. National Championships.

 The men's event was part of the pre-open era tour from inception until 1967 with winners including Grand Slam singles champions, Neale Fraser (1958), Rod Laver (1962) and Tony Roche (1965, 1970).
 It was then part of the open era non-aligned independent tour (1968–69).
 From 1970 to 1974, it was an event on the Grand Prix tennis circuit.
 The women's event was on the same tours as the men except for when it became part of the Women's Tennis Association (WTA) Tour from 1971 to 1973, the first year that these championships were played at Appian Way.
 Notable Ladies' Irish singles champions include Helen Wills Moody (1938), Alice Marble (1939), Maureen Connolly (1952), Billie Jean King (1963, 1969), Maria Bueno (1964-65), Margaret Court (1966, 1971, 1973), Virginia Wade (1970) and Evonne Goolagong (1972).
 The men's edition was played until 1979, and the women's ended in 1983 when they both ceased to part of the top-level world tennis circuit.

 The Irish Open, under the auspices of Tennis Ireland, is currently a tournament on the ITF World Tennis Tour with Fitzwilliam sharing its hosting with a small number of other clubs.